rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 #### Using dynamic objects

-XmlSource does also support the dynamic ExpanoObject.
+XmlSource does also support the dynamic ExpandoObject.
 If you want to use it, you can define an ElementName that contains the data you acutally want to parse - as you normally are not interested in your root element.
 ETLBox then will look for this Element and parse every occurence of it into an ExpandoObject and send it into the connected components.